-AACo's officers (including its directors), employees or advisers who are involved in the contravention by AACo, may also face criminal (monetary fine and/or 5 years imprisonment) and civil liability as outlined above.
+AACo's officers (including its Directors), employees or advisers who are involved in the contravention by AACo, may also face criminal liability (e.g. a monetary fine and/or 5 years imprisonment) and civil liability as outlined above.
+A breach of this Policy by an AACo officer or employee may lead to disciplinary action against that officer or employee, including dismissal in serious cases.